 Details

-Life Cycle of a Fever Dream premiered on the roof of the historic Bendix Building in Los Angeles on November 16, 2024.
+The first iteration of this opera premiered on the roof of the historic Bendix Building in Los Angeles on November 16, 2024.
 This opera in-the-round brought twenty-two musicians into conversation with a free-roaming audience.

-This community-activated performance reconfigured listeners into performers, transmogrifying the opera into a collective artistic process.
+This community-activated performance conjured new possibilities for operatic expression.
+The opera reconfigured listeners into performers, transmogrifying into a collective artistic process.
 The experiment pulled questions about collectivity, resonance, interconnection and attention into relation with one another.
 We discovered different ways of tuning in to the acoustical architecture of the Bendix Building, to our surrounding cityscape, and to our changing world.
+How can learning the stories of our more-than-human neighbors help us better understand—and reimagine—the stories of Los Angeles?
+Fusing instrumentation, sound sculpture and speculative worldbuilding, the project weaves multiple perspectives of the city’s histories, carrying us back into deep time and forward into the future.

 The opera experimented with geophone technology to expand the potential of site-specific, interactive, and community-activated performance.
-A geophone is a piece of seismological equipment used to pick up sounds normally outside of the human range of hearing, such as the low-frequency rumbles of a building experiencing phenomena like wind or human activity.
-It’s a means of putting a finger on the hidden pulse of a site, of rendering audible the inaudible.
+A geophone is a bridge that links sound and architecture.
+It is a piece of seismological equipment used to pick up sounds normally outside of the human range of hearing, such as the low-frequency rumbles of a building experiencing phenomena like wind or human activity.
+It’s a means of putting a finger on vibrational architectures, on the hidden pulse of a site.
+Geophones render audible the inaudible.

 The geophone enabled the musicians to improvise with their environment, bringing previously un-hearable sounds (created by the building, the street below, and the audience) into conversation with live instrumentation.
 Musicians and audience members engaged in a collective process of building new sonic worlds.
 Together we transformed the roof of the Bendix Building into a community-activated instrument, an acoustical commonage, and a space for collective listening and collective improvisation, radical noticing and regenerative world-making.

-Sourcing field recordings from sea caves, atmospheric river events, decomposing trees, aquaria, animals and climatic phenomena, the opera expands our human-centered understandings of perception and world-making to consider the sensory worlds of more-than-humans.
-Wild bats and beetles, sea lions and tortoises, coyotes and hagfish, cicadas and cormorants, marine isopods and bees are among the many animals voicing the field recordings.
-The opera asks questions about multispecies relationships and interdependence--about more-than-human intelligence and multitudinous means of knowing and existing—while imagining futurities that complexify our understandings of sensory worlds and sense of place, loss and possibility.
-Can finding new ways to listen catalyze new ways of thinking about more-than-human ways of sensing space, place and time?
+The human ear is only one means of perceiving sound.
+Can finding new means to listen—via bone conduction and vibrational communication for instance—and new means to think about listening—contemplating for instance how a shark listens, or a cicada—catalyze new ways of thinking about more-than-human ways of sensing space, place and time?
 What can we collectively learn about our rapidly changing world by finding new ways to experience listening, to pay attention?
 What does it mean to find new ways to listen, to pay attention, in these uncertain times?
 Can paying attention manifest as a kind of political act?

 Silk moths, penguins, frogs, tortoises, Golden-Headed Lion tamarins and sea caves enter into conversation with live instrumentation.
 By bringing the sounds of sea caves local to Los Angeles into conversation with interspecies collaborations and sounds from farther afield, the opera aims to cultivate relational thinking about geological time, ecological systems and socioenvironmental phenomena on local and global scales.